jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 To upload your image to GSS, you can use one of the following methods:
 * Start one of the FileBrowser workflows available on the [CloudiFacturing portal](https://api.hetcomp.org) and upload via the file chooser application
-* Use one of the infrastructure client libraries (https://github.com/CloudiFacturing/client_libs)
+* Use one of the platform client libraries (https://github.com/CloudiFacturing/client_libs)

 ### Registering your image